Juanita Dimas, Ph.D.

 Licensed in California

 Hello!
-I am originally from the U.S., with almost 20 years as a licensed psychologist.
+I am originally from the U.S., with 25 years as a licensed psychologist.
 I can see you if you are in California or almost any other country in the world via online psychotherapy

 Having lived abroad for many years as a child and an adult, I am also bilingual (Spanish) and bicultural.